 The rules are reasonable, based on the “nature of the beasts” and common sense:

 Take probiotic formulas in the morning, on an empty stomach, so they are exposed to the least amount of acidity and enzymes in the stomach and upper intestines.
-You can take Enterophilus with Hydro-C and GI Recovery.
+You can take Enterophilus with the Hydro-CM program.

-Don't take bacterial supplements while taking antibiotics because the latter will kill them anyway, and they may render antibiotics somewhat less efficient against its intended target.
+Don't take bacterial supplements while taking antibiotics because the latter will kill them anyway, and they may render antibiotics somewhat less efficient against their intended target.

-If you are experiencing significant flatulence while consuming little or no fiber, it‘s time to stop taking additional flora, because you already have plenty.
+If you are experiencing significant flatulence while consuming little or no fiber, it‘s time to stop taking supplemental flora because you already have plenty.

 Supplemental bacteria require minor quantities of prebiotics to survive the trip and procreate inside the large intestine.
-If you are on a very low-carb diet for medical or weight loss reasons, take several recommended doses of FOS or apple pectin daily.
-Many supplements already have minor amounts added in.
-A formula such as GI Recovery is even better because it not only "feeds" bacteria, but also stimulates the buildup of the intestinal mucosa that bacteria call their home as well as the source of nourishment (i.e. mucin).
+If you are on a very low-carb diet for medical or weight-loss reasons, take a small serving of FOS or apple pectin daily.
+Enterophilus already have a minor amount of FOS added, so you don't need to add more.